xm-emaxwell/xm-labs-logicmonitor/README.md

 You have three options that can be used to authenticate the connection from LogicMonitor to xMatters:
 1. API key using API key and Secret (Recommended)
    * You should create an [API key](https://help.xmatters.com/ondemand/user/apikeys.htm) under the __Integration User__ profile called something like LogicMonitor
-   * Make sure to note the API key and Secret for LogicMonitor configuration later
+   * > :pencil2: *Make sure to note the API key and Secret for LogicMonitor configuration later*
 2. Basic Authentication using Username and Password
    * In this case you will use the __Integration User__ username and password
 3. URL Authentication